 Mediawatch rant on about all the worlds ills seemingly down to porn on the internet but don't really consider too much about the practicalities of trying to define a filter to match the needs of all ages from tots to parents.

 But Mediawatch-uk have made a little progress they now seem to support the idea that adults are allowed access to porn.
 Last time this was mentioned they wanted to put people in prison for 3 years for the possession of R18 porn.
-Mediawatch-UK wrote on
+Mediawatch-UK

 We support the proposal for an opt-in system to block adult sites at source unless specifically requested.